Logging

 Various channels for serial output can be activated via the system settings.

-Configuration - messages are displayed in this channel when the configuration is read or saved.
+Configuration - this channel displays messages when the configuration is read or saved.

 Sensors - messages about the sensors are output in this channel

-Actors - a channel for messages about actors
+Actors - a channel for reporting about actors

-Mash kettle - messages for the first kettle are displayed in this channel
+Mash boiler - messages about the first boiler are displayed in this channel

-Brew kettle - all messages for the brew kettle
+Brew kettle - all messages about the brew kettle

 System - system messages are displayed in this channel